jamtur01/puppet-snmp/README.md

 Description
 -----------

-A Puppet report processor for sending metrics to SNMP.
+A Puppet report processor for traps for failed notifications to SNMP.

 Requirements
 ------------